 Our client, who worked as a nurse’s assistant at UCLA, was mortified at her poor judgment.
-She knew that having a misdemeanor conviction for shoplifting, Penal Code § 484(a) (at the time, now Penal Code § 459.5 if less than $950), would mean the end of her job.
+She knew that having a misdemeanor conviction for shoplifting, Penal Code § 484(a) (at the time, now Penal Code § 459.5 if less than $950), would mean the end of her job and financial security.
 As a single mom with a young boy, she desperately needed to keep her job.

 She called up Greg Hill & Associates and spoke with Greg Hill.
 She described what had happened and her employment situation.
 She then met with Greg on a Saturday afternoon, as that was her only time available and off from work.

-Greg recommended that the client enroll in and complete an online shoplifting prevention course, which the client did and gave Greg the completion certificate from the course.
+Greg recommended that the client enroll in and complete an online shoplifting prevention course (from Logan Social Services, Tom Wilson Counseling or the National Association of Shoplifting Prevention), which the client did and gave Greg the completion certificate from the course.

-Greg then appeared in the Inglewood courthouse and, over several appearances, was able to plea bargain the case to a no contest plea to misdemeanor trespassing (Penal Code § 602(m)), avoiding the conviction for a crime of dishonesty.
+Greg then appeared in the Inglewood Superior Court and, over several appearances, was able to plea bargain the case to a no contest plea to misdemeanor trespassing (Penal Code § 602(m)), avoiding the conviction for a crime of dishonesty.